Colorado Charter, Option, Magnet, and Innovation Schools

 Students must open enroll into charter schools.
 Check with the individual charter school to learn about enrollment dates and the application process.

-In 2015-2016 there were 226 Colorado charter schools serving more than 108,000. students, To see a list of Colorado charter schools, click here.
+In 2021-2022 there were 266 Colorado charter schools serving 134,000 students, which is more than 15 percent of the public school enrollment in the state.
+To see a list of Colorado charter schools, click here.
 For more charter school resources, please visit Colorado League of Charter Schools.

 Option schools are free public schools of choice that provide a special focus or educational program.
 Unlike charter schools, option schools are run by the school district.
 Option schools may also be called “magnet” or “focus” schools.